yearn/yearn-vaults-v3/TECH_SPEC.md

 - DEBT_PURCHASER # can purchase bad debt from the vault
 - EMERGENCY_MANAGER: role that can shutdown vault in an emergency

-Every role can be filled by an EOA, multisig or other smart contracts.
+Every role can be filled by an EOA, multi-sig or other smart contracts.
 Each role can be filled by several accounts.

 The account that manages roles is a single account, set in `role_manager`.

-This role_manager can be an EOA, a multisig or a Governance Module that relays calls.
+This role_manager can be an EOA, a multi-sig or a Governance Module that relays calls.

 ### Strategy Management
 This responsibility is taken by callers with ADD_STRATEGY_MANAGER, REVOKE_STRATEGY_MANAGER and FORCE_REVOKE_MANAGER roles

-A vault can have strategies added, removed oe forcefully removed
+A vault can have strategies added, removed or forcefully removed

 Added strategies will be eligible to receive funds from the vault, when the max_debt is set to > 0